 Having daily goals to chase makes exercise and mindful eating into a game.
 Go you!

-If you’ve been recording your food intake, you’ll see that even with a slip-up (or two) you’re still on a good path.
+If you’ve been recording your food intake, you’ll see that even with a slip-up or 2, you’re still on a good path.
 In the bigger picture, all is not lost.

 A healthy lifestyle doesn’t demand perfection; it just means making good choices most of the time.
 Goal tracking can definitely help!